kamranayub/awesome-deved/README.md

 - [Smooth DOC](https://smooth-doc.com/) - A ready-to-use Gatsby theme to build docs for all your projects.
 Smooth DOC makes documentation easy.
 - [Shiki](https://github.com/shikijs/shiki) - Embed code samples with VSCode-powered syntax highlighting.
 - [Shiki Twoslash](https://shikijs.github.io/twoslash/) - The power of Shiki, plus TypeScript compiler annotations.
+- [Wilco](https://trywilco.com) - Gamified hands-on simulator for teaching developers how to use dev tools and products in a real-world-like environment using Quests

 # Games